l33tn00b/GettingReadyForSmartGrid/README.md

   ```

 Caveat:
+- Container Differences
   - Using Selenium-Chrome will drop you into a root shell in the container
   - Using Selenium-Firefox will drop you into a user shell in the container...
 That makes for quite a difference in behaviour.
 For the Firefox container, Python modules need to be installed as user seluser.
 In the Chrome container, you may install these as root.
 Do also make sure, you're running the scraping script from the user home directory or a directory that is at least user-writeable.
 Else the Selenium Driver for Firefox will fail miserably (complaining about missing write permission for a log file).

+- Browser Differences
+  Screenshots will be different, see below.
+Firefox will give a better result by capturing the axes.
+So the script/Dockerfile is written for the Selenium-Firefox container.

 ToDo:
 - Add conversion scripts from "The Timeframe"